zouhourahadji/zouhourahadji.github.io/_pages/about.md

 During the last 8 years, I had the opportunity to work in several structures in France as a digital project manager.
 I was in charge of organizing, planning, coordinating events, training, applications or services for customers.

 Now, I live in Canada.
 During my office hours, I work as a communication and marketing officer.
-During my spare time, I write, create data vizualisations and work on UX design projects.
+During my spare time, I write, create data vizualisation and work on UX design projects.

 This personal website is a way to show my skills and share ideas about my favorite topics.